 So what can construction site owners do to protect their vehicles?
 Here are some tips…

 Make use of the National Exchange of Vehicle and Driver Information System (NEVDIS) – They have data banks of thousands of vehicles.
 So if the item is stolen it can quickly be traced and returned back to the rightful owner.

 Ensure best security practices – Maintain sufficient lighting in dark areas or recesses and install a good quality CCTV alarm system.
-In addition make sure that compounds are secure and any keys are not left in vehicles at the end of the day.
-In addition look to adopt some form of people control as they enter and exit the site.
+In addition, make sure that compounds are secure and any keys are not left in vehicles at the end of the day.
+In addition, look to adopt some form of people control as they enter and exit the site.

-Employ security personnel – This may be either permanently on site, or through regular security patrol sweeps, but either way, they can act as a deterrent to anyone looking to commit a criminal offence.
+Employ security personnel – This may be either permanently on-site, or through regular security patrol sweeps, but either way, they can act as a deterrent to anyone looking to commit a criminal offence.

 Ensure all vehicles are clearly marked – Finally, all heavy vehicles should be clearly etched with registration or Vehicle Identification Number (VIN) marks to make them easily and quickly identifiable if stolen.

 So there you have it!
-With construction equipment costing so much money, the question is can you really afford to be lapse on your security?
+With construction equipment costing so much money, the question is can you really afford to be a lapse on your security?